geekyvatsal95/EmployeeManagementSystem/README.md

 The **Employee Management System** is a RESTful backend application developed using **C++17**, **Crow Framework**, and **SQLite3**.

-It provides a complete CRUD (Create, Read, Update, Delete) API for managing employee records while demonstrating REST API development, database integration, routing, validation, and error handling.
+The application provides complete CRUD (Create, Read, Update, Delete) functionality for managing employee records through REST APIs.
+It demonstrates REST API development, database integration, routing, input validation, and error handling using a modular architecture.

 This project was developed as part of a backend development internship assignment.

 ---

-# Features
+## Features

 - Create Employee
 - Get All Employees